toniebox-reverse-engineering/toniebox/wiki/Debug-Port-&-Extract-Firmware.md

 *Pin SOP2 of the Toniebox should be bridged with the VCC of the Toniebox.

+If you have got problems [check out the known problems and fixes.](Known-Problems-and-Fixes.md#cc3200tool-related)

 ## Example commands
 You may replace COM3 with the right port on your computer (linux ex. /dev/ttyUSB0).
 Please add `--reset dtr` to each command (see 6.) if you have RST connected to DTR for auto reset.